 These business models encourage users to rent; pay for access; buy ‘performance’ of products and equipment, or subscribe to an easily accessible shared service.

 This creates new revenue streams and market opportunities for your business.

 Circular Economy Components

-Rethinking your business to ‘close the loop’ completely, creating ‘cradle to cradle’ products, may seem overwhelming, or too disruptive.
-To reduce the risks you can use an incremental approach, starting with any of these other circular economy components.
+You might worry that rethinking your business to ‘close the loop’ completely, creating ‘cradle to cradle’ products, seems overwhelming, or too disruptive.
+Firstly, you can use an incremental approach to reduce the risks, starting with any of these circular economy components.
 You might decide to replace a material that’s expensive, or difficult to source.
 Alternatively, you could offer upgrade or repair services for one of your products.

 You can feel more confident by building a solid business case and engaging employees, suppliers, customers and other stakeholders.
-Thinking about the bigger system and creating a sensible project plan can avoid ‘unintended consequences’.
+Similarly, thinking about the bigger system and creating a sensible project plan can avoid ‘unintended consequences’.

-High quality, durable and repairable products improve your customer’s experience, thus building trust in your brand, leading to loyal customers.
+To begin with, high quality, durable and repairable products improve your customer’s experience.
+This builds trust in your brand, leading to loyal customers.
 You’ll benefit from spending less on marketing to find new customers.
 Selling spare parts and offering repair and refurbishment services means you can create new revenue streams.

 - Designing products to be modular means repairs are simpler and cheaper.
 Modular products make it easy for you to develop and offer upgrades, such as new technology, better functionality, etc. The modular design of the Fairphone 2 mobile phone means the user can swap out any part in a few minutes, needing only a screwdriver.

 - Upgradable products are a win-win because the customer gets a better product, and you keep the customer’s business.
 The Fairphone 2 is upgradable, too.